WaterSim examines water sustainability challenges in the Phoenix Metropolitan Area (PMA).

-The CAP carries water from Lake Havasu near Parker (on the California-Arizona border) to the southern boundary of the San Xavier Indian Reservation southwest of Tucson.
-It is a 336-mile long system of aqueducts, tunnels, pumping plants and pipelines and is the largest single resource of renewable water supplies in the state of Arizona.
-Approximately 41% of this water stays in the Phoenix metropolitan area.
+The CAP carries water from Lake Havasu near Parker on the California-Arizona border to the southern boundary of the San Xavier Indian Reservation southwest of Tucson.
+It is a 336-mile long system of aqueducts, tunnels, pumping plants, and pipelines.
+It is the largest single resource of renewable water supplies in the state of Arizona.
+Approximately 41% of this water stays in the Phoenix Metropolitan Area.

 During the early 1900′s, the seven states of the Colorado River Basin: Arizona, California, Nevada, New Mexico, Wyoming, Colorado, and Utah negotiated for shares of Colorado River water.
-In 1922, representatives from the seven states and the United States government created the Colorado River Compact, which divided the states into lower and upper basins and gave each basin 7.5 million acre-feet of water to apportion.×
+In 1922, representatives from the seven states and the United States government created the Colorado River Compact, which divided the states into lower and upper basins and gave each basin 7.5 million acre-feet of water to apportion.

 Four out of the five counties in the planning area have requirements under the Growing Smarter Plus Act of 2000 (GSP Act).
 The GSP Act requires that counties with a population greater than 125,000 (2000 Census) include planning for water resources in their Comprehensive Plans.

 Counties in the planning area that must meet this requirement are Maricopa, Pinal, Pima and Yavapai.
 Santa Cruz is the only county in the planning area with a population less than 125,000 residents.

 Salt & Verde Rivers